RRZE-HPC/likwid/doc/archs/emeraldrapids.md

 </TABLE>
 -->

-\anchor SPR_HBM
+\anchor EMR_HBM
 <H2>High-Bandwidth Memory (HBM) counters</H2>
 Some EmeraldRapids systems provide on-chip HBM.
 If it is available, there are also corresponding perfmon units.
-The available events are almost similar to \ref SPR_MBOX.
+The available events are almost similar to \ref EMR_MBOX.
 </P>

 <H3>Counter and events</H3>